sfali16/RNPokeSearch/README.md

 - Added keyboard listener when Enter is pressed in search box (works on web only)
 - Switched expo to typescript & added a Typeahead component for search
+  - Upgraded expo to latest version, and needed to downgrade JDK to 17 to get it to work on Android